-The following factors were considered in preparing the County Budget for FY 2018-19:
+The following factors were considered in preparing the County budget for fiscal year 2020.

-- The uncertainty of PILT money is a constant concern. - Lack of funds and other road and bridge problems continue to plague the Road Dept. - Progress continues on Fairground's buildings and grounds repair.
-The Exhibit Hall sustained extensive damage from excessive snow load March 2018.
-The County is planning to replace this building with a year round facility for events and conventions.
-The county is also replacing the old and antiquated electrical service at the Grandstands. - High energy and fuel costs continue to be a major concern for road, fairgrounds, sheriff and maintenance depts. - Sheep Creek Bridge on Sheep Creek Road (407) is in need of replacement, the county has a TSEP grant application in for the 2019 State Legislation. - The Tussler Bridge crosses the Yellowstone River east of Miles City.
+The uncertainty of PILT money is a constant concern.

+Lack of funds and other road and bridge problems continue to plague the road department.

+Progress continues on fairground buildings and grounds repair.
+The exhibit hall sustained extensive damage from excessive snow load March 2018.
+The County is planning to replace this building with a year-round facility for events and conventions.
+The County is also replacing the old and antiquated arena lights at the grandstands.

+High energy and fuel costs continue to be a major concern for the road, fairgrounds, sheriff and maintenance departments.

+The Tussler bridge crosses the Yellowstone River east of Miles City.
 This was a Milwaukee RR bridge, and was given to Custer County for vehicle use between Miles City and Kinsey.
 There was an accident on this bridge, and as a result the commissioners closed the bridge until minor repairs could be made.
-The bridge is now open, however the bridge deck must be replaced at an estimated cost over \$2,000,000.
-Custer County is currently working with MDT Secondary Bridge System project funding. - A planning committee made up of community leaders has been formed to advise the commissioners and planning board of local issues, and help solve area problems. - Negative impacts from job losses due to less coal and oil production are happening in our area. - The commissioners are working closely with our economic development and planning committee on how best to handle the situation.
+The bridge is now open; however, the bridge deck must be replaced at an estimated cost over \$2 million.
+Custer County is currently working with MDT Secondary Bridge System project funding.

+A planning committee made up of community leaders has been formed to advise the commissioners and planning board of local issues and help solve area problems.

+Negative impacts from job losses due to less coal and oil production are happening in our area.
+The commissioners are working closely with our economic development and planning committee on how best to handle the situation.

-CUSTER COUNTY STATEMENT OF NET POSITION June 30, 2018
+CUSTER COUNTY STATEMENT OF NET POSITION June 30, 2019